Pete Cooper (golfer)

-Richard Bernice "Pete" Cooper (December 31, 1914 – October 8, 1993) was an American professional golfer on the PGA Tour in the 1940s and 1950s; he was best known for winning the 1976 PGA Seniors' Championship.
+Richard Bernice "Pete" Cooper (December 31, 1914 – October 8, 1993) was an American professional golfer.
+Cooper played on the PGA Tour in the 1940s and 1950s; he was best known for winning the 1976 PGA Seniors' Championship.

+Professional career

-Cooper turned professional in 1938.
+In 1938, Cooper turned professional.
 In the ten-year span between 1949 and 1958, he won five official PGA Tour events and had runner-up finishes in the 1950 Houston Open and the 1955 Tournament of Champions.
 His best finish in a major was T4 at the 1953 U.S. Open.
 He helped a young Chi-Chi Rodríguez improve enough to secure a spot on the PGA Tour.

 Cooper won the 1976 PGA Seniors' Championship at the age of 61 with a four-day total of 283 over runner-up Fred Wampler.
 The tournament was held at Walt Disney World in Orlando, Florida.

+He was also active in golf course design.

+Personal life

 Cooper lived in Lakeland, Florida, where he owned the Par 3 and Lone Palm Golf Club.
-He was also active in golf course design.